phiSgr/gatling-grpc/README.md

 by referring to the examples.

-If you want to know a bit more on what's happening, here is a bit more explanation on the above example:
+If you want to know a bit more on what's happening, here is a bit more explanation.

-`GreetServiceGrpc.stub` is a function (think static method) that takes a gRPC channel and returns the GreetService.

-When you type that the IDE may be helpful enough to insert a pair of brackets.
-Delete them, because we are not calling the function but referencing it.
-The function will be called by the library internally.

-`_.greet` is another method reference, where the underscore is a placeholder for the GreetService.

-The next argument in the next pair of brackets is the payload for the RPC.
-It can be an [`Expression`](https://gatling.io/docs/2.3/session/expression_el/), or a plain value like the one above.
+The payload can be an [`Expression`](https://gatling.io/docs/2.3/session/expression_el/), or a plain value like the one above.
+This is possible because of the implicit conversion `value2Expression`.

-You may be wondering why the RPC method reference and the payload are not separated by a comma, but are put in two pairs of brackets.
+In `GrpcExample`, some arguments are not separated by a comma but are put in two pairs of brackets.
-The reason is that it helps type inference.
+An example is the header key and value `.header(TokenHeaderKey)($("token"))` The reason is that it helps type inference.
+The compiler does not know what type the expression is of (in other words, the type parameter for `$`), unless we tell the compiler to look at the type of the header key by separating the arguments into two argument lists.

+## Changelog

+#### 0.1.0
+Previously method references
+(functions that are not applied, an `_` before a method) were used to refer to an RPC.
+In this version, method descriptors are used, bringing a better looking API.
+But the old one is still kept for more flexibility.

 ## Development